mlandis/phyddle/docs/source/updates.rst

 **phyddle v0.2.2** -- 24.07.19

+  * Reduce pypi package size from 100MB to 75kB.
   * Fix bug that caused lower CPI bound to be slightly misestimated.
   * Improve scatter/coverage and training history plots.